Geeks in Phoenix

 5 features that make Windows 11 easier to use

 Windows 11 introduces a fresh user interface and features that enhance usability and efficiency.
 As many users transition from Windows 10, it's essential to understand what makes Windows 11 a more user-friendly operating system.
-Here are five (5) key features contributing to an easier user experience.
+Here are five (5) key features that contribute to a better user experience.

 5 features that make Windows 11 easier to use